 Throughout Italy, early evening is time to stroll.
 As I walk through the streets of the Eternal City with my Roman friends, they explain the ritual of this promenade: While elsewhere in Italy it's called the passeggiata, in Rome it's a cruder, big-city version called the struscio (which means "rub").

-Unemployment among Italy’s youth is very high; many live with their parents even into their thirties.
+Unemployment among Italy’s youth is very high; many young Italians live with their parents even into their 30s.
 They spend a lot of time being trendy and hanging out.
-Hard-core cruisers from the Roman suburbs, which lack pleasant public spaces, congregate on the downtown boulevard Via del Corso to make the scene.
-The Vespa (motor scooter) is their symbol; haircuts and fashion are follow-the-leader.
+Hard-core cruisers from the Roman suburbs, which lack pleasant public spaces, congregate on the downtown boulevard Via del Corso.
+The Vespa motor scooter is their symbol; haircuts and fashion are follow-the-leader.

 The next day, I'm immersed in an entirely different scene — jammed into St. Peter's Basilica with thousands of worshippers for Mass.
-As the pope circulates, the peacocks of the security world — the fancy-garbed Vatican guard, with their flamboyant helmets and medieval pikes shining under heavenly sunrays — are on high alert.
+As the pope circulates, the peacocks of the security world — the Vatican's fancy-garbed Swiss Guard, with their flamboyant helmets and medieval pikes shining under heavenly sunrays — are on high alert.
 Their darting eyes and walkie-talkie earpieces show they're there for more than ritual and decoration.

-After the pope finishes his short greeting, the crowd dissipates into Rome.
+After the pope finishes his short greeting, the crowd dissipates — melting back into Rome.
 Going with the human flow, I cross the Ponte Sant'Angelo, a bridge as old as the papacy.
 Pausing midstream, I remember that 200 worshippers drowned during a similar papal event in the year 1450, as the crowd surged over this bridge, knocking pilgrims into the Tiber River.
-I'm thankful they’ve renovated the venerable bridge with a tall and sturdy stone railing.
+I'm thankful they renovated the venerable bridge with a tall and sturdy stone railing.

 I wander over to the always-thriving Piazza Navona, with its gushing Bernini fountains and famous gelateria.
-As usual, it's busy with families out for a stroll, artists hustling passersby for a portrait, immigrants selling the latest plastic tourist treat (this year it’s a Manneken-Pis cigarette lighter), and people screwing their forefinger into their cheeks.
+As usual, it's busy with families out for a stroll, street musicians, artists, fire-eaters, local Casanovas, immigrants selling the latest plastic tourist trinket, and people screwing their forefinger into their cheeks.
 That's the Italian sign for "yummy"…like when you're eating the tartufo chocolate ice cream treat that several of the square's cafés claim to have perfected.
 Piazza Navona's outdoor cafés are a worthy splurge if you've got time to sit and enjoy Italy's human river.

 Around the corner, a well-worn old statue sits covered with feedback from this Roman neighborhood.
 This graffiti tradition goes back centuries, to times when people couldn't speak their minds but could write (anonymously) what was in their hearts.

-Under a sloppy Italian flag, messages scrawled around the statue proclaim that in spite of the northern Italian independence movement, Italy should remain united.
-Below that, someone declares that America’s motivation for fighting in the Middle East is its need for cheap oil.
-And someone else gripes that Rome's many pedestrian streets are causing traffic jams everywhere.
+Under a sloppy Italian flag, messages scrawled around the statue proclaim that all politicians are unhinged.
+Below that, someone else gripes that Rome's many pedestrian streets are causing traffic jams everywhere.